msample/gentile/README.md

 ==========

-*gentile.py* is a quick hack that will convert a jpeg of a map into tiles that Garmin GPS unit can display instead of the regular basemap.
+*gentile.py* is a quick hack that will convert a jpeg of a map into tiles that Garmin GPS units can display instead of the regular basemap.

 run it like this: